 Cool your cake for 10 to 15 minutes in your cake pan, then turn onto a wire rack to cool completely to room temperature.

-Make your ganache: In a medium bowl, combine chocolate and heavy cream and melt in your microwave or over a bain-marie.
+Make your ganache: In a medium microwave / heat safe bowl, combine chocolate and heavy cream and melt in your microwave or over a bain-marie.
 To melt in the microwave, heat the mixture on high for 30 seconds.
 Pause to stir, and continue heating in 10 second intervals, stirring after each burst, until fully melted and smooth.
 To melt over a bain-marie, fill a small pot with about 1 inch of water and bring the water up to a gentle simmer.
 Place the bowl on top of the pot (making sure the bottom of the bowl doesn't touch the water).
 Heat, stirring occasionally, until the mixture is melted and smooth.

 Let the chocolate ganache cool for about 5 to 10 minutes to set up slightly.
 Pour your chocolate ganache on top of your cooled chocolate cake.
 Slice and serve!